-Our Broadcast MediaCluster System is currently composed of three to seven individual video servers arranged in a cluster acting as one system.
+Our Broadcast MediaCluster System is composed of multiple individual video servers arranged in a cluster acting as one system.
 This system is designed to provide high-quality digital based video storage and playback for use with automation systems in broadcast television stations.
 This product is intended to replace on-air tape decks used to store and play back advertising, movies and other programming from video tape cart systems and, in some cases, to replace the cart systems themselves.
 Our Broadcast MediaCluster System is designed for customers both in larger broadcast television markets, which use station automation systems, and in smaller markets, which use control software included in the system.
+This product is sold within the broadcast segment.

-As with the VOD System in the broadband segment, our Broadcast MediaCluster System is designed to simultaneously record, encode, store to a disk and play video content using compression and decompression hardware.
+As with the IP Video System in the broadband segment, our Broadcast MediaCluster System is designed to simultaneously record, encode, store to a disk and play video content using compression and decompression hardware.
 This product is designed to seamlessly integrate into television broadcasters' current tape-based operations and meet the high performance requirements of television broadcasters.
 Our Broadcast MediaCluster System has features that enable the television broadcaster to have end to end functionality and reliability, including one feature that enables broadcasters to schedule its programming for a week of television content.